Stay in touch with AADL

 - If shredding is done by a third party service, a certificate of destruction should be obtained once records are destroyed.

-Electronic records, containing health information, like diskettes, CDs, or hard drives must also be destroyed according to best practice.
-For example, shred or break CDs or diskettes, securely wipe, demagnetize.
+Electronic records containing health information, like diskettes, CDs or hard drives must also be destroyed according to best practice.
+For example, shred or break CDs or diskettes, securely wipe or demagnetize them.

-A satellite clinic is a clinic that is not staffed 5 days a week which means a client cannot access services full time.
+A satellite clinic is a clinic that is not staffed five days a week, meaning a client cannot access services full-time.
 For example, many hearing vendors will do a once a week, or once a month clinic in remote locations.
 Another example of a true satellite is a hearing aid vendor who attends a clinic in a nursing home once a month.

 The satellite clinic does not have a permanent fixed location.
 In other words, the equipment is moved to the location each time staff is at the clinic.

 If the actual specialty assessor attends the office on an infrequent basis but there are other employees who staff the office on a full-time basis, it is not considered a satellite clinic.
 A satellite clinic would also not be one that would receive mail or have an actual business address or storefront.

 You will not receive a reply.
 Do not enter any personal information such as telephone numbers, addresses, or emails.